-- Medical professions: Doctors, dentists, veterinary surgeons, alternative practitioners, physiotherapists, midwives, masseurs, psychologists.
+- Medical professions: Doctors, dentists, veterinary, physiotherapists, midwives, masseurs, psychologists

-- Legal, tax and business advisory professions: Lawyers (or members of the bar associations), patent attorneys, notaries, auditors, tax consultants, Tax agents, consulting economists and business economists, sworn auditors (sworn book auditors).
+- Legal, tax and business advisory professions: Lawyers, patent attorneys, notaries, auditors, tax consultants, consulting economists and business consultants

-- Scientific/technical professions: Surveyors, engineers, Commercial chemists, architects, pilots, full-time experts.
+- Scientific/technical professions: Surveyors, engineers, chemists, architects, pilots, full-time experts

-- Professions that provide information/cultural professions: Journalists, photojournalists, Interpreters, translators (and similar professions), scientists, artists, Writer, teacher and educator.
+- Education/cultural professions: Journalists, photojournalists, Interpreters, translators, artists, Writer, teacher and educator

 Freiberufler vs Freelancers in Germany – What is the Difference?